Morocco Travel Advice

-Moroccan is a generally a safe country with very little knife and gun crime.
+Morocco is generally a safe country with very little knife and gun crime.
 If possible stay in main areas away from alleyways and remote locations.
-There is an issue with theft and fraud, scams and confidence tricks, and these issues are mostly focused on the tourist areas such as resorts and beaches.
+There is an issue with theft and fraud, scams and confidence tricks, and these issues are mostly focused on the tourist areas, such as resorts and beaches.

 Due to its strong religious influence in the country, it is advised that you are respectful and follow laws and customs practiced by the local citizens.
 This includes dressing modestly and refraining from wearing expensive jewellery to avoid attracting unwanted attention.